donmai-me/MaiConverter/README.md

 * Reduce jank

 # Contact
-If you have questions or bug reports, send me a DM or ping me at MaiTea Discord server.
+If you have questions or bug reports and for some reason you don't want to make an issue at GitHub, send me a DM or ping me at MaiTea Discord server.

 * Discord: donmai#1493
 * Twitter: @donmai_me